 Introduction

-Realtime editing is harder than offline generation.
-Average speed is not enough—the system must deliver low-latency, stable outputs consistently enough for humans to stay in the loop.
+Real-time editing is harder than offline generation.
+Average throughput is not enough—the system has to respond with low latency and stable outputs often enough for a human to stay in the loop.

-This project pushes FLUX2-based image editing into that regime.
-Three tracks: inference acceleration to make serving fast; architectural adaptation to reshape the model for causal editing; and reinforcement-learning-based distillation to compress the step budget without quality loss.
+This project pushes a FLUX2-based image editor toward that regime along three fronts: inference acceleration to make serving fast, architectural changes to reshape the model for causal editing, and reinforcement-learning-based distillation to compress the step budget without giving up quality.

 Preview Notice: This post describes a partially integrated system.
 Latency and FPS numbers reflect the current inference stack only; causal attention distillation and reward-guided DMDR are validated separately but not yet fully integrated.

-The target is end-to-end latency under product constraints: the model must react quickly, outputs must stay stable across consecutive edits, and edit fidelity must hold.
-A 40ms result that ignores instructions is not fast—it is broken.
+The target is low end-to-end latency under product constraints: the model must react quickly, outputs must remain stable across consecutive edits, and edit fidelity must hold.
+A 40 ms result that ignores the instruction is not fast; it is broken.

 This framing filtered out many optimizations that improved isolated benchmarks but not the actual product.